AneesMuzzafer/elemental-docs/docs/11-candle.md

 As you can see, generating commands are very powerful and can be helpful to achieve a variety of functionalities.
 Here, a custom migration handler has been built.
 You can expand and organize the above structure or create a custom Migration Service that can handle your migration logic.

 Commands can also be used for handling task scheduling.
-You may create a command that executes some logic, and then pass the command to your operating systems CRON handler.
+You may create a command that executes some logic and then pass the command to your operating systems CRON handler.